 It is my hope that our public-school system can learn from techniques with which homeschoolers and these micro-schools are finding success and incorporate them into their methodologies.
 Visual-spatial children are key to our societal advancement.
 As Silverman has found, they are often some of the most gifted creatively, technologically, mathematically, and emotionally.

 Visual-spatial children are an integral part of what our future needs to be.

 *Names and details have been changed for the purposes of the article.

 (This topic was published previously published on Parent.Co, entitled, “Could Your Struggling Kid Actually Be a Visual-Spatial Learner?”)

-Teresa Currivan is a mother, licensed marriage and family therapist and school therapist who also offers coaching by phone at Help My Child Thrive Coaching.
+Teresa Currivan is a mother, licensed marriage and family therapist and school therapist who offers coaching by phone at Help My Child Thrive Coaching.
 She specializes in giftedness, twice exceptionality, life changes, creative blocks, family dynamics, and individuals.
 She lives in the San Francisco Bay Area with her husband and son.
 You can find more articles on this website.
-You can visit her on Facebook at fb.me/TeresaCurrivanCoaching.
+Visit her on Facebook at fb.me/TeresaCurrivanCoaching.